Inalco in the media

 - Kassataya, December 21, Mauritanie - RÉPONSE À "LA MISE AU POINT" DE M. ELY OULD SNEÏBA / Par Gourmo Abdoul Lô

-- Le courrier de l'Atlas, December 18, Teaching Arabic at school: the double language of the Education Nationale
+- Le courrier de l'Atlas, December 18, Arabic teaching at school: the double language of the Education Nationale

 - Midi Madagasikara, December 9, 130 years of teaching Malagasy at Inalco: An international celebration in Paris